Power Volley Milano: History

 Power Volley Milano was founded in 2010 as Power Volleyball.
 They competed in the 2010–11 Serie B2, and immediately gained promotion at the end of the season.
 However, following the sale of the club from Parabiago Volleyball, the club dissolved.
 They were refounded in 2012 as the current Power Volley Milano, and finished the 2012–13 Serie B1 season in 3rd place, gaining promotion to Serie A2.
 Following this season, the club was purchased by Wolves Volleyball Santa Croce.
 In the 2013–14 Serie A2 season, Power Volley finished 6th.
 At the end of the season, the club was sold for a third time, this time being purchased by Callipo Sport.
 For the 2014–15 season, Power Volley were admitted to the SuperLega for the first time.
 They finished their inaugural season in the top flight in 12th place, followed by an 11th place finish in the following season.

+Power Volley Milano achieved its best result in the Italian Volleyball League finishing fourth in 2022/23 Season.